26 Awesome Uses for a Raspberry Pi

 Interested in being able to monitor the devices on your network?
 Concerned about a lack of connectivity, or want quick notice when your blog or website is offline?

 The answer is a network monitoring solution.
-Several are available, but perhaps the most popular is the open source Nagios tool, which is easy to install and configure.
+While several are available, the most popular is the open source Nagios tool, which is easy to install and configure.
 With this installed, you can monitor up time, view a visualization of the devices on your network, and more.

-Traditionally, it has been installed on Linux boxes, but in truth, it’s a bit of a waste of a full desktop PC or server.
+Traditionally, it has been installed on Linux boxes, but it’s really a waste of a full desktop PC or server.
 However, it is an ideal use for a Raspberry Pi!

 All you need to do is download the Nagios disk image and flash it to your Pi’s SD card.
-For the best results, use a Raspberry Pi 2 or later for this project, as Nagios can get a bit resource-intensive.
+For the best results, use a Raspberry Pi 2 or later for this project, as Nagios can be resource-intensive.

 We’ve already looked at Kodi as a media center, but there are more TV-based entertainment projects you can do with a Raspberry Pi.
 In short, you can turn your standard, dumb TV into a smart TV.
 As if that wasn’t enough, you can even enhance the features of an existing smart TV!

-Beyond Kodi (or in conjunction with it) a Raspberry Pi can be used as a Plex client.
-This means that you have a PC or server running Plex, and have the RasPlex software installed on your Pi.
+Beyond Kodi (or in conjunction with it) a Raspberry Pi can be used as a Plex server.
+This means that you have a PC or server running Plex, and use another device to view the media.
+The second device could be a PC, Xbox One, or even another Pi with the RasPlex software installed.
 Browsing the server’s media should be straightforward, enabling you to enjoy all movies, TV shows and music stored upon it.

 18. DIY NAS Box